ersanchez/bin/scripting-notes.md

 where _class_ is `punct`, `alpha`, `digit`, etc.

+match a specific character or character set

+Let's say you have a list of images:

+	img001.jpg
+	img002.jpg
+	img003.jpg
+	img010.jpg
+	img100.jpg

+Say you want to only find images numbered less than 10...

+	ls img00[0-9].jpg
 ## Variables

 names start with letters or underscores - can't start with numbers